salesforce/dockerfile-image-update/README.md

-  -f, --auto-merge             NOT IMPLEMENTED / set to automatically merge pull requests if available -m PULL_REQ_MESSAGE          message to provide for pull requests -c COMMIT_MESSAGE            additional commit message for the commits in pull requests -x IGNORE_PR_COMMENT         comment to process after FROM instruction for ignoring PR creation, if empty, 'no-dfiu' will be used
+  -f, --auto-merge             NOT IMPLEMENTED / set to automatically merge pull requests if available -m PULL_REQ_MESSAGE          message to provide for pull requests -c COMMIT_MESSAGE            additional commit message for the commits in pull requests -x IGNORE_IMAGE_STRING       comment snippet after FROM instruction for ignoring a child image.
+Defaults to 'no-dfiu'

 subcommands:
   Specify which feature to perform